Mgit125/E-commerce-Customer-Retention-Analysis-SQL-Project/README.md

 engagement scores greater than 80?

 10. Income Level & Product Upsell: How many customers with a 'High' income level have successfully engaged in product upselling?

+#### Advanced Level SQL Queries:

+11. Top Customer Segments by Transaction Amount: What are the top 5 customer segments with the highest average transaction amounts using RANK()?

+12. Return Products and Low Feedback: Calculate the percentage of customers with returned products and low feedback scores using CASE and COUNT().

+13. Satisfaction and Survey Response Correlation: Analyze the correlation between customer satisfaction and survey response rates using COVAR_POP().

+14. Support Call Duration & Satisfaction Segmentation: Segment customers by satisfaction and customer support call duration using NTILE().

+15. Transaction Amount by Membership: Use SUM() and GROUPING SETS to find the total transaction amount by membership status.

+16. Customer Segments & Product Categories: Analyze preferred product categories by customer segments using a window function.

+17. Response Times by Communication Channel: Use LAG() to track changes in response times across different communication channels.

+18. Top Referrals and Session Duration: Find the top 10 customers with the most referrals and high session duration using DENSE_RANK().

+19. Segment and Income Level Analysis: Count the number of customers by segment and income level using GROUP BY CUBE().

+20. Rolling Satisfaction Average: Calculate the rolling average of customer satisfaction over account age using a window function.